 Before applying to medical school you will need to gain some experience working in a clinical setting.
 The Office of Health Professions Advising and the Civic Engagement Office (CEO) maintain a directory of health care volunteer opportunities in the greater Bryn Mawr and Philadelphia area.
 Read over the healthcare volunteer blog and then feel free to discuss possible volunteer opportunities with the prehealth advisor.

 New college students may want to participate in one of the many established community service programs through the Civic Engagement Office (CEO).
 For example, the CEO sponsors several tutoring and mentoring programs for K-12 students at schools and community centers throughout the area.
 In addition, the CEO organizes "Saturdays of Service" during the academic year for students to participate in a half-day of service with a local organization.
 The CEO maintains a database of local volunteer opportunities and a library of interesting and useful publications for students seeking volunteer opportunities.
 Students volunteering in the greater Philadelphia area are also eligible for partial reimbursement of their transportation costs to and from their service site.

 The Career and Professional Development (CPD) Office fosters career exploration and professional development while supporting students as they pursue post-collegiate employment.
 The CPD also provides many resources to help students find summer internships, and the career counselors will assist with resumes, cover letters, and mock interviews.
-Of particular interest to prehealth students is the CDO’s extern program.
+Of particular interest to prehealth students is the CPD’s extern program.
 Bryn Mawr College alumnae invite current students to shadow them at work during winter or spring break.
 This provides students with a firsthand glimpse of careers of interest and can help students immensely as they make future career decisions.
-Visit the CDO in the Campus Center to fully explore their resources.
+Visit the CPD in the Campus Center to fully explore their resources.

 Many organizations sponsor service trips where students can learn about health care delivery in other countries or language immersion programs that include clinical shadowing opportunities.
 Below are links to some organizations and databases to help you research international opportunities.